Inpatient Geriatric Psychiatry

-The Medical-Geriatric Psychiatric Unit is dedicated to treating elderly or medically fragile patients requiring hospital level psychiatric assessment and care.
-Patients are admitted with a full spectrum of mental illnesses, particularly serious mood disorders, schizophrenia and other psychotic disorders, memory disorders and mental disorders with associated alcohol and substance abuse.
-It is staffed by a team consisting of a board certified psychiatrist, psychiatric social workers, nurses, occupational therapist and support staff.
-Consulting medical and surgical subspecialties are, when indicated, available for prompt and helpful enhancement of our comprehensive assessments.
+The Medical-Geriatric Psychiatric team is dedicated to treating our elderly, medically fragile patients requiring hospital-level neuropsychiatric assessment and care.
+Patients are admitted with a full spectrum of neuropsychiatric illnesses, such as serious mood disorders, psychotic disorders, memory disorders, and cerebral lesions impacting their ability to function.
+It is staffed by a team consisting of a board-certified geriatric psychiatrist, a resident in training, a psychiatric social worker specializing in older adults, nurses, occupational and recreational therapists, and support staff.
+Consulting medical and surgical subspecialties are available for prompt and helpful enhancement of our comprehensive assessments.

-The team is uniquely skilled at completing assessments and intervening in highly complex cases involving interplay of medical, psychiatric functional and psychosocial factors.
-Some commonly addressed problems include impaired activities of daily living, cognitive disorganization and disruptive behaviors.
+The team is uniquely skilled at completing assessments and intervening in highly complex cases involving the interplay of medical, neuropsychiatric, and psychosocial factors.
+Some commonly addressed problems include impaired activities of daily living, cognitive disorganization, and disruptive behaviors.

-- Psychiatric diagnostic examination, medical history, and physical examination
+- Neuropsychiatric diagnostic examination, medical history, and physical examination

 - Brief psychotherapeutic visits